 Mabel is a beautiful Morgan/Belgian mare and no stranger to Spring Creek Farm.
-Mabel expanded her horizons to become an adaptive riding lesson horse in 2006 and then moved on to becoming a star Hippotherapy and Para-Dressage horse as well.
-Since then she has become a key member of our 4-legged staff, and has added hippotherapy to her long list of talents.
+Mabel expanded her horizons to become an Adaptive Riding lesson horse in 2006 and then moved on to becoming a star Hippotherapy and Para-Dressage horse as well.
+Since then she has become a key member of our 4-legged staff, and a favorite among the students.
 Mabel enjoys jumping and dressage in our sports and recreation programs.
 She is sure-footed with the smoothest canter around, great for riders reaching new goals.

 Zoe is a beautifully trained Hanovarian mare with a sweet and gentle nature.
 Trained in dressage through second level, Zoe’s talents lie in her kindness and ability to help riders advance their equestrian skills.
 She was lovingly donated by Mary Giftos and assists in all aspects of our program, from Para-dressage and Pony Club to hippotherapy.

 Maggie Mae joined us at the end of the 2012 session and won our hearts.
-She has a jumping and flat work background and is sensitive to the aids, making her a favorite of riders.
-With her draft-cross breeding, she has proven to be a sturdy and steady mount for pony clubbers, para-equestrians, and adaptive riding students across the board.
+She has an eventing background and is sensitive to the aids, making her a favorite of riders.
+As a registered American Warmblood, she has proven to be a sturdy and steady mount for pony clubbers, para-equestrians, and adaptive riding students across the board.
 Say hello to the lovely Maggie Mae next time you visit; she is by far the horse of many different colors!